Angles Of Triangles Review Activity Answers

 Explanation: Since one angle equals exactly 90°, this triangle is classified as a right triangle.
 This particular triangle (30-60-90) is also a special right triangle with known side ratios Not complicated — just consistent..

 Explanation: Since one angle (110°) is greater than 90°, the triangle is obtuse.
-The remaining two angles are acute (less than 90°) Which is the point..
+The remaining two angles are acute (less than 90°) That's the whole idea..

 Problem 3: If a triangle has two equal angles of 50° each, what type of triangle is it?